Phoenix, Arizona's Complete Guide To Effective Rat Control

 Why Rats Invade Phoenix Properties

-Wild rats are opportunistic creatures.
+Wild rats in Phoenix are opportunistic creatures.
 This means they go out of their way to make their own lives easier.
 One thing that is guaranteed to make a rat’s life easier is to invade properties.
 Our homes and businesses offer shelter from cold, heat, and inclement weather outdoors, and they offer easily accessible sources of food and water.
 The only downside to living inside with humans, for rats, is that they have to live with humans.

 How Rats Get Into Homes And Businesses